On matrices in finite free position: Matrices in multiplicative finite free position

 \subsection{Matrices in multiplicative FFP with themselves}

-The following result is similar to what happens in the additive case. \begin{proposition} Let $A \in \Cnn$.
-Then $A$ is in multiplicative FFP with itself if and only if $A$ has a single eigenvalue. \end{proposition} \begin{proof} By similarity transformation, we can assume, without loss of generality, that $A$ is in upper triangular form with its eigenvalues $\lambda_1, \lambda_2,\ldots,\lambda_n$ on the diagonal.
+The following result shows the equivalence of additive and multiplicative FFP, see Theorem~\ref{thm:selfaddfree}. \begin{proposition} Let $A \in \Cnn$.
+Then $A$ is in multiplicative FFP with itself if and only if it is the sum of a nilpotent and a scalar matrix, i.e., the multiple of a unipotent matrix. \end{proposition} \begin{proof} By similarity transformation, we can assume, without loss of generality, that $A$ is in upper triangular form with its eigenvalues $\lambda_1, \lambda_2,\ldots,\lambda_n$ on the diagonal.
 Let $\chi_A (x) = \sum_{k=0}^{n} a_k x^{n-k}$, then

 Hence

 On the other hand,